 The present-day St. Brendan’s Church at Craigston, the “mother church of the island” was built in 1857 during the time of Father William MacDonnell (1856-1867) on the site of a much older church which dates back to the years pre-1800.
 The church is charming, a very suitable place to go for quiet prayer.
 It is said to be on the site where St Brendan the Navigator made his settlement and St Brendan himself is honoured, along with St Barr, with Slate-scratch images by Canon Calum MacNeil (deceased) to the right and left above the altar.

-The Vigil Mass for Castlebay Parish is celebrated at St Brendan’s Church on Saturday evenings at 6.30pm, with the opportunity to celebrate the Sacrament of Reconciliation there at 6pm.
-On Tuesdays at noon, the clients of Cobhair Bharraidh gather with the Daily Mass crowd for a special weekday Eucharist.
+The Vigil Mass is celebrated at St Brendan’s Church in Craigston on Saturday evening at 6.00pm, with the opportunity to celebrate the Sacrament of Reconciliation beforehand at 5.15pm-5.45pm.